Handy Library Manager

 I am using your software at our small catholic school library.
 Is there a way to allow more books for teachers to borrow at once than students?
 I think the default is at two now, thanks.

-Answer: Enter the borrower type value into the TYPE data field.
-Define limits for teachers and students in loan rules.
+Input the borrower type into the TYPE data field and establish loan limits for teachers and students.

-Answer: In the check-out transaction window, you can manually enter the return date.
-Additionally, you can define Default Return Date (fixed due date).
-But, first, review the Default Due Date Mode settings in this help topic.
+In the checkout transaction window, you can manually enter the return date.
+Additionally, you can set a Default Return Date (fixed due date).
+However, first review the Default Due Date Mode settings in this help topic.

-Answer: Enter borrower type into the TYPE data field in the BORROWERS table.
-For example, you can use Student, Teacher.
-Then, define "max items loaned" rules for different borrower types.
+Input the borrower type into the TYPE field of the BORROWERS table.
+For example, use Student or Teacher.
+Then, establish the rules for "max items loaned" for each borrower type.

 Copyright © 2024 · All Rights Reserved · PrimaSoft PC